Two wheeler tyres – Different types, pros & cons

 Comparison between tube and tubeless two-wheeler tyres

-This type of motorcycle tyres, also known as diagonal tyres, have a carcass made from layers of ply cord running diagonally to the centre line of the tread.
-These body cords run from bead to bead in alternating layers, creating a crisscross pattern.
+This type of motorcycle tyre, also called diagonal tyres, has a carcass made of ply cords running diagonally to the tread’s centre line.
+These cords run bead to bead in alternating layers, creating a crisscross pattern.

 Advantages of Bias Ply Tyres